 Can we talk about a unified Europe or a European identity?
 Can we observe a distinct Balkan identity emerging in films over the last two decades?

-The roundtable proposes a discussion on the production of a collective post-national identity in contemporary Balkan cinema, in the aim to define the notion of a Balkan collective identity and/or a collective European identity.
+The roundtable proposed a discussion on the production of a collective post-national identity in contemporary Balkan cinema, in the aim to define the notion of a Balkan collective identity and/or a collective European identity.
 As the festival takes place in Sofia, Bulgaria’s capital city, it seems very suitable to discuss the issues surrounding the creation and changing of national and regional identities, in particular the Balkan identity.

 Gergana Doncheva, PhD, Institute of Balkan Studies, Bulgarian Academy of Sciences